 Intermediate level training includes advanced strikes and stances, self-defense combinations, more esoteric and complex forms and often teaching experience while mentoring a junior student.
-Green and brown belts, in that order, indicate this level of training.
-Additionally, many programs use two or three levels of brown belt.
+Green, then brown belts indicate this level of training; many programs use two or three levels of brown belt.
 In some schools, weapons training begins at this level.
 It generally takes one to two years to progress through the intermediate levels of kung fu training.

-A black belt indicates advanced skill in kung fu.
-It is often the default qualification for teaching kung fu.
-Most students can earn their black belt after three to four years of dedicated training, but advanced degrees of black belt — some schools have up to nine levels of this belt color — continue for the rest of a practitioner's life.
+A black belt indicates advanced skill in kung fu, and is often the default qualification for teaching kung fu.
+Most students can earn their black belt after three to four years of dedicated training, but advanced "degrees" of black belt continue for the rest of a practitioner's life.
 Black belt requirements include advanced katas, weapons work, philosophical development and contribution to the art of kung fu.

 There is no centralized authority that governs the structure and requirements for kung fu rank.
 Instead, individual kung fu schools, organizations or teachers decide for the students in their programs.
 This means that, though there is general framework, individual schools may vary widely from this baseline.
 For example, some programs add a purple belt between the orange and blue ranks, and others include red or gold sashes at the intermediate level.